Île de l'Est: Description

+History

+East Island was discovered on January 24, 1772, by the French expedition led by Marc-Joseph Marion Dufresne, who named it île Aride (Arid Island).

+The island was visited from the early 19th century by seal hunters, primarily from Great Britain and New England (USA).
+A carved stone bearing the name Henry Kennedy and the date December 21, 1806, was found there.

+The most famous castaway is Guillaume Lesquin, a native of Roscoff, Brittany, France, who, at the age of 22, shipwrecked on July 29, 1825, with a crew reduced to six others from the ship L'Aventure (the rest of the crew, nine sailors, were landed on Pig Island and rescued later).
+They wrecked on the aptly named Shipwreck Beach on the island’s northern coast, which Lesquin named Chabrol Island.
+Rescued on January 6, 1827, by the British ship Cape Packet, Guillaume Lesquin returned to France on May 7, 1827.
+In July, he shared his ordeal with the readers of Lycée Armoricain.

+East Island is uninhabited and designated as part of the French Southern and Antarctic Lands (TAAF) Natural Park.

 Important Bird Area

 The island has been identified as an Important Bird Area (IBA) by BirdLife International as a breeding site for seabirds.
 Key species include king, gentoo, macaroni and northern rockhopper penguins, wandering, grey-headed, light-mantled, sooty and black-browed albatrosses, both northern and southern giant petrels, medium-billed and fairy prions, great-winged, soft-plumaged, white-chinned, grey, blue and Kerguelen petrels, Wilson's, grey-backed and black-bellied storm petrels, common and South Georgia diving petrels, Crozet blue-eyed shags, brown skuas and Kerguelen terns.
 Eaton's pintails are present.
 The island is also the site of the largest breeding population of southern elephant seals in the archipelago.